Welcome and familiarize yourself with Nivala Congregation!

 The second church from 1761 was located somewhere in the place of the present church.
 Its age lived short for a new larger church was completed in 1803.
 The design for the building made by Simon Jylkkä-Silvén was ready indeed already in 1793 but the approval from Stockholm had to be waited for until the year 1802.
 Before that the church architect passed away.

 Originally the church was for its ground in the shape of an equal cross and it did not have a tower.
 The church construction was carried out as the corvée by the congregation members led by Niilo Koskela, a local active member.
-In the year that the church was built, that was in 1802, there were only 67 tax paying farms in the dependent parish of Pidisjärvi and a large number of them were recently cleared new farms.
+In the year that the church was built, that was in 1802, there were only 67 tax paying farms in the Pidisjärvi dependent parish and a large number of them were recently cleared new farms.
 Building the church must have been a heavy task for the people that already were burdened with work.
-That moment is significant in any case, because Pidisjärvi, as our locality was formerly named, became in 1802 a dependant parish within Kalajoki Congregation.
+That moment is significant in any case, because Pidisjärvi, as our locality was formerly named, became in 1802 a dependent parish within the Kalajoki Congregation.

 Right after the church was completed the farm owners started to build the bell tower, which was completed in 1806.
-The bell tower was placed separately to the south of the church in the cemetery’s side.
+The bell tower was placed separately to the south of the church into the cemetery’s side.
 The groundwork of the bell tower was however of poor quality, because the tower leant forward and did not last the church bell ringing without swaying.
 Orders were given that the new bell tower should be built in 1853, but the building plan was not for some reason implemented.
-The bell tower did not fall anyway, but it was taken down and rebuilt in conjunction with the church; thiswas carried out in 1874 during the thorough renovation of the church.
+The bell tower did not fall anyway, but it was taken down and rebuilt in conjunction with the church; this was carried out in 1874 during the thorough renovation of the church.
 Plans made by the county architect F. W. Lüchow were criticized later, because the style of the church was completely changed in the renovation – the former shape of the roof was changed, the outside walls were covered with boards and the stone base of the church was renewed by lifting up the building about one metre by help of wooden wedges.
 The amount of work offered by people can only be imagined as they were building a church of their own and how important it was to get the church of their own completed.
 A poem by Niilo Rauhala, a priest and writer from the town of Haukipudas, comes to my mind: “Give us sometimes an unhurried moment so that we sometimes stopped by and reminisced the past generations that have quietly and without complaining accomplished their task and silently left!”
 (Translation.)

 The church was covered with boards and painted inside in 1911, and renovated in 1952 on the basis of the plans made by diploma architect Aarne Timonen.
 In the same connection the oldest paintings that had been removed from the church for some time, were placed both to the southern and the northern end of the church.
 The artist has remained unknown but the painting portraying the crucified Jesus is probably a piece of work by Tuomas Kiempe, an altarpiece artist moving in Ostrobothnia in the beginning of nineteenth century.
 In connection with the same renovation, pictures connected with